 - a.
 Routine antenatal assessment.
 Refer to page 22. - b.
 Review morphology USS results and triple test result if taken, and provide a copy for the PHR.
-Notify antenatal clinic of abnormal results and refer if necessary to Maternal Fetal Medicine. - c.
+Notify antenatal clinic of abnormal results and refer if necessary to Maternal Fetal Medicine. - i.
 If the placenta is less than 2 cm from the os, a follow up scan to check placental location should be requested by the GP between 34-36 weeks at a private ultrasound provider.
-The placental location scan should be requested at Mater MFM only if the placenta is anterior and the woman has had previous uterine surgery and is therefore at increased risk of placenta accreta. - d.
-Confirm estimated date of birth if required. - e.
+The placental location scan should be requested at Mater MFM only if the placenta is anterior and the woman has had previous uterine surgery and is therefore at increased risk of placenta accreta. - ii.
+Review length of cervix .Women with a short cervix on morphology scan are at increased risk of preterm birth.
+If the cervix is 35mm or less on transabdominal scan a transvaginal scan is required.
+(The full bladder at TA scan might erroneously increase the length of the cervix measured abdominally).
+If the cervix is 25mm or less on TV scan vaginal progesterone pessaries 200mg nocte should be commenced as soon as possible and Antenatal Clinic should be notified promptly.
+(Pregnancy Assessment Centre if outside clinic hours). - c.
+Confirm estimated date of birth if required. - d.
 Offer pertussis vaccination.
-Recommended from k20.1 - f.
+Recommended from k20.1 - e.
 Document in MSEHR, PHR or print antenatal summary for PHR.

-24 week appointment with primary carer (GP or midwife) for primigravidas and multigravidas with risks identified
+24 week appointment with primary carer (GP or midwife) for primigravidas and multigravidas with risks identified a.

-- a.
 Routine antenatal assessment (refer to page 22) and review domestic violence, drug and alcohol use and mental health.
-Repeat the EPDS to assess women for antenatal depression.2 - b.
-Begin assessment of fundal height to measure fetal growth and include at each antenatal assessment. - c.
-Discuss and provide written information about normal fetal movements during the antenatal period. - d.
-Reinforce aspects of health promotion and parent education. - e.
+Repeat the EPDS to

+- assess women for antenatal depression.2 - Begin assessment of fundal height to measure fetal growth and include at each antenatal assessment. - c.
+Discuss and provide written information about normal fetal movements during the antenatal period. - Reinforce aspects of health promotion, including pertussis and influenza and COVID vaccinations, and parent education.
+Provide information about safe side sleeping in pregnancy. - e.
 Reassess planned schedule of care and identify women who need additional care. - f.
 Gestational diabetes screening will be offered to all women: fasting 75 g two-hour oral glucose tolerance test (OGTT). - g.
 Provide request form for 26-28 week blood tests: FBC, OGTT, and blood group and antibody screen (for Rh (D) negative women).
 Consider repeating syphilis screen at k28.3 During the COVID pandemic, QCG advised fasting BGL only to minimise the risk of community transmission.
-Check current recommendation
+Check current recommendation at: health.qld.gov.au/qcg/publications - h.
+Document in MSEHR, PHR or print antenatal summary for PHR.